Skip to main content

 Hormones as Conductors of an Orchestra

-Your endocrine system functions like a complex orchestra, with hormones acting as the conductors of various sections. and are two of the most powerful conductors in the female body, influencing everything from reproductive function to brain chemistry.
+Your endocrine system functions like a complex orchestra, with hormones acting as the conductors of various sections.
+Estrogen and progesterone are two of the most powerful conductors in the female body, influencing everything from reproductive function to brain chemistry.

 In the context of PMDD, the issue is not necessarily that the levels of these hormones are abnormal, but that the brain’s response to their normal cyclical changes is atypical.
 This is a critical distinction.
 It suggests that the solution lies in either stabilizing the hormonal fluctuations or modulating the brain’s response to them.